waxpoetic/brotherly/README.md

     bin/rake release:minor
     bin/rake release:patch

-Note that all tag pushes to GitHub will result in a deployment to Heroku, which as of now is the only deployment of the application on the Web.
+All tag pushes to GitHub result in a deployment to the production server, which should be configured on the app using the 'heroku' remote Git repo `git@heroku.com:brotherly.git`.